Scarless Breast Augmentation

 The vast majority of women are very happy with their breast augmentation procedure.
 They feel more confident about their body proportions, love the look of their breasts, and are no longer self-conscious about their breasts.

 When Can I Start Activities or Exercise After Breast Augmentation?

 You are encouraged to be active after your surgery, but you need to give yourself enough time for your body to heal.
-For the first two weeks, light stretching and walking is allowed, but there should be no heavy lighting of anything over 10 lbs.
+For the first two weeks, light stretching and walking is allowed, but there should be no heavy lifting.
 At two weeks, you can begin more vigorous lower body exercises.
 Running or jogging with a proper supportive bra may be started at about three weeks.
 Upper body exercises should be avoided for four weeks.

 After breast implant surgery, there is no long-term restriction on physical activity or sports.
 However, we do recommend avoiding excessive chest exercises such as bench press and pectoral flies.

 How Much Does Breast Augmentation Cost in Philadelphia?